yracine/device-type.myecobee/README.md

 4) Update device's preferences

-      Click on the new device
-      Click the edit button next to Preferences
-      Fill in your device
-         (a) "appKey" provided at the ecobee web portal in step 1 (b) "serial number" of your ecobee thermostat (c) "trace" when needed, set to true to get more tracing
+        (a) <appKey> provided at the ecobee web portal in step 1 (b) <serial number> of your ecobee thermostat (c) <trace> when needed, set to true to get more tracing (d) <holdType> set to nextTransition or indefinite (by default) see https://www.ecobee.com/home/developer/api/documentation/v1/functions/SetHold.shtml for more details

 5) To get an ecobee PIN (double authentication), create a small app with the following code and install it.

 preferences {